-- As stated in "(6) Measures to ensure fairness of the Tender Offer Price and to prevent conflicts of interest, and other measures to ensure fairness of the Tender Offer" in "3.
-Details of and grounds and reasons for opinions on the Tender Offer" above, the Company has taken measures to ensure fairness and measures to prevent conflicts of interest with respect to the Transactions, including the Tender Offer. - (2) Opinion of the Special Committee that the Transactions are fair to the general shareholders As stated in "(iii) Establishment of an independent special committee at the Company and obtainment of a report therefrom" in "(6) Measures to ensure fairness of the Tender Offer Price and to prevent conflicts of interest, and other measures to ensure fairness of the Tender Offer" under "3.
-Details of and grounds and reasons for opinions on the Tender Offer" above, the Company has received the Report from the Special Committee to the effect that the Transactions are fair to the general shareholders.
-For the details of the Report, please see the Attachment 1.
+As stated in "(6) Measures to ensure fairness of the Tender Offer Price and to prevent conflicts of interest, and other measures to ensure fairness of the Tender Offer" in "3.
+Details of and grounds and reasons for opinions on the Tender Offer" above, the Company has taken measures to ensure fairness and measures to prevent conflicts of interest with respect to the Transactions, including the Tender Offer.

-11. Other matters

-(1) Announcement of the Notice Regarding Revision to Dividend Forecast for the Fiscal Year Ending March 31, 2026 (No Dividend) and Abolishment of Shareholder Benefit Plan At the board of directors meeting held today, in light of the fact that the Tender Offer is planned to be commenced, the Company has resolved to revise the Dividend Forecast for the Fiscal Year Ending March 31, 2026 announced on August 7, 2025 and not to distribute any interim or year-end dividend for the fiscal year ending March 31, 2026, and, on the condition that the Tender Offer is successfully completed, to abolish the shareholder benefit plan effective from the fiscal year ending March 31, 2026.
-For details, please see the release titled "Notice Regarding Revision to Dividend Forecast for the Fiscal Year Ending March 31, 2026 (No Dividend) and Abolishment of Shareholder Benefit Plan" announced by the Company today.
+- (2) Opinion of the Special Committee that the Transactions are fair to the general shareholders As stated in "(iii) Establishment of an independent special committee at the Company and obtainment of a report therefrom" in "(6) Measures to ensure fairness of the Tender Offer Price and to prevent conflicts of interest, and other measures to ensure fairness of the Tender Offer" under "3.
+Details of and grounds and reasons for opinions on the Tender Offer" above, the Company has received the Report and the Additional Report from the Special Committee to the effect that the Transactions are fair to the general shareholders.
+For the details of the Report, please see the Attachment 1, and for the details of the Additional Report, please see the Attachment 2. - 11.
+Other matters - (1) Announcement of the Notice Regarding Revision to Dividend Forecast for the Fiscal Year Ending March 31, 2026 (No Dividend) and Abolishment of Shareholder Benefit Plan At the board of directors meeting held on September 10, 2025, in light of the fact that the Tender Offer is planned to be commenced, the Company has resolved to revise the Dividend Forecast for the Fiscal Year Ending March 31, 2026 announced on August 7, 2025 and not to distribute any interim or year-end dividend for the fiscal year ending March 31, 2026, and, on the condition that the Tender Offer is successfully completed, to abolish the shareholder benefit plan effective from the fiscal year ending March 31, 2026.
+For details, please see the release titled "Notice Regarding Revision to Dividend Forecast for the Fiscal Year Ending March 31, 2026 (No Dividend) and Abolishment of Shareholder Benefit Plan" announced by the Company on September 10, 2025.